Daramombe

 Christ the King Daramombe, is an Anglican mission school in Mashonaland East Province, Zimbabwe, located at the eastern end of the Daramombe Hills, about 45 km from Chivhu and 7 km from the Chivhu–Murambinda Highway (Murambinda).
 It is a boarding school which also serves day scholars from surrounding villages.

 School activities at Daramombe are founded on four pillars: Academics, Sport, Christianity and Culture.
 The school has excelled in all four of these areas and has subsequently produced well-rounded pupils capable of entering a wide variety of careers.
-The school motto is ".....and some fell on rich soil " taken from the Parable of the Sower.
+The school motto is "...and some fell on rich soil" taken from the Parable of the Sower.
 It is a parable of Jesus found in the three Synoptic Gospels in Matthew 13:1-23, Mark 4:1-20, and Luke 8:4-15 where Jesus tells of a farmer who sows seed and does so indiscriminately.
 Some seed falls on the path (wayside) with no soil, some on rocky ground with little soil, some on soil which contains thorns, and some on good soil.
 In the first three cases, the seed is taken away or fails to produce a crop, but when it falls on good soil it grows, yielding thirty, sixty, or a hundredfold.
 In context with schools' motto, Daramombe High School is the good soil and the seed represents the students.

 History

 Colonial era

 The school was established in 1939 by missionaries from England.
 It started as an institution that taught Africans the Bible, farming as well as the Christian way of living.
-Part of the group of the missionaries included Rev Tony Shaw who latter become one of the long serving Priest-In-Charge of the Mission throughout the 1940s and into the 1950s as well.
+Part of the group of the missionaries included Rev Tony Shaw who later become one of the long serving Priest-In-Charge of the Mission throughout the 1940s and into the 1950s as well.
 The school was still an all-boys school only offering places to male students.
 In 1955, the school later added a teachers college portfolio within which meant to serve students who wanted pursue teaching as a career.
 During this period the school increased its enrollment from 120 students to about 200%.
-However, unfortunately much of the progress that the school had made was destroyed by the liberation struggle in the '70s .The school lost much of its infrastructure as well as personnel that decided to join the arms' struggle.
+However, much of the progress that the school had made was destroyed by the liberation struggle in the '70s .The school lost much of its infrastructure as well as personnel that decided to join the arms' struggle.
 In 1976, the school reopened and for the first time it opened its doors to female students.